maxtremaine/maxtremaine.github.io/README.md

 ```

-Both test and start should send you to https://localhost:3000.
 Mocha in browser is used for testing.
+To run tests, navigate to localhost:3000/test.